 And every website should strive to publish useful and informative content.

-The problem is that it can take several hours – as in 12 hours to 20 hours or more – just to put together a decent article page.
+The problem is, it can take several hours – as in 12 hours to 20 hours or more – just to put together a decent article.

 Sometimes you really do get what you pay for and anyone offering to create unique content for a ridiculously low price is not going to deliver a good product.